Tools

 Next step

 Use the free Agent-Ready Website Checklist to score your site.
-For a hands-on tutorial, read How to Make Your Website AI Agent Friendly.
+For a hands-on tutorial, read How to Make a Website AI-Agent Friendly.
+For the larger idea behind the site, read What Is the Agentic Web?.

 FAQ